coldshrine/study-notes/books/effective-java.md

 Use runtime exceptions to indicate programming errors. _Precondition violations_ or the failure by the client of an API to adhere to the contract established by the API specification.

 `Error` exceptions are usually intended for the JVM  to indicate conditions that make it impossible to continue execution.
 Therefore **all of the unchecked throwables you implement should subclass `RuntimeException`.** You shouldn't throw `Error` exceptions either.

+Exceptions are full-fledged objects, define methods to provide additional information concerning the condition that caused the exception.
+This is crucial for checked exceptions.